iMissile/Self.Writing/Notes/DataScience_notes.md

 	- [When do you use POST and when do you use GET?](http://stackoverflow.com/questions/46585/when-do-you-use-post-and-when-do-you-use-get)
 	- [What is the difference between POST and GET? {duplicate}](http://stackoverflow.com/questions/3477333/what-is-the-difference-between-post-and-get)
 	- [GET vs. POST](http://www.diffen.com/difference/GET-vs-POST-HTTP-Requests)
-- [Number of records limited to 1000 (R client on ElasticSearch)](http://stackoverflow.com/questions/41141541/number-of-records-limited-to-1000-r-client-on-elasticsearch). **The reason why the number of records is limited to 1000 is due to elasticsearch configuration.
-This was the answer I got from database maintenance team.**

 # 02.05.2017